 Drill the front piece of the top back on (for good this time).

 13. Admire Your TV Lift Cabinet

-Before you clean up the mess, get a cold beverage and plop down in your comfiest spot.
-Grab the remotes you need and get a good 30 to 60 minutes of TV time in.
+Before you clean up the mess, get a cold beverage and sit down in your comfiest spot.
+Grab the remotes you need and get a good 30 to 60 minutes of TV time in allowing you to test out your new tv lift cabinet!
 After all, you've earned it!

-If you DIY a build or refurbish an old piece, a TV lift in your cabinet makes a lot of sense.
+If you DIY a build or refurbish an old piece, a TV lift in your hidden tv lift cabinet makes a lot of sense.
 It's a great way to keep the visual focus on your home decor and still have a TV for your favorite gathering space.